laravel/spark-next-docs/src/introduction.md

 Spark's Stripe support is provided by the underlying [Laravel Cashier Stripe](https://laravel.com/docs/billing) library.

-#### Limitations

-We have listed some known limitations of using the Stripe payment provider below:

-- The Stripe payment provider does not provide a PayPal integration.

 ## Frequently Asked Questions

 #### **Is it possible to upgrade an application from Spark Classic to Spark?**